logo

 What Are the Most Common V-Code Mistakes?

 Following optical billing best practices helps you avoid common errors that lead to denials and delays.
-These billing errors are easy to overlook—and they cost practices time, revenue, and patient satisfaction.

-How Can Opticians Maximize Reimbursement With V-Codes?
+How to Maximize Reimbursement With V-Codes

 V-codes make it easier to capture every dollar.
 When your team codes lenses, coatings, and upgrades consistently, your billing becomes more accurate—and your optical revenue grows.